crowding/ansible-role-audio/index.md

 Note that this uses channel "names" rather than channel outputs.
 In Pulse the surround channels come in a stereotyped order.
 Are they the same order as ALSA exposes?
 Given both alsa and pulse names for the outputs, I should check if they map the same.
 They do not.
-Let's see.

 ALSA is mapping like this: (what ALSA channel numbers - what device outputs)
 * 0/1 - front